GoogleCloudDataproc/spark-bigquery-connector/README.md

 If not all partitions are currently being read some partitions may grow larger and some may be smaller or even empty.
 The fraction that partitions are allowed to grow beyond the expected total number of rows / number of partitions is bounded by the <code>

-[skewLimit](#properties)</code> parameter.
-The limit is soft and does not guarantee exact partitioning especially on small tables.

 ## Building the Connector

 The connector is built using [SBT](https://www.scala-sbt.org/):